Not sure where to start?

 Department of Labor Announces New Proposed Overtime Rule

-On March 7, 2019, the U.S. Department of Labor (DOL) announced its proposed rule to increase the standard salary threshold under the Federal Labor Standards Act (FLSA) and extend overtime protections to more than a million American workers.
-Below are five key provisions that – if finalized – would change the way employers nationwide would organize […]
+On Sept.
+24, 2019, the U.S. Department of Labor (DOL) finalized its proposed rule to increase the standard salary threshold under the Federal Labor Standards Act (FLSA).
+See this post for updated information.
+Below are five key provisions that – if finalized – would change the way employers nationwide would organize and compensate their workforce. […]

 New Proposed Overtime Rule: 5 Important Questions You Should Be Asking